-We adopt a Three Lines of Defence approach to risk management which reflects our culture of 'risk is everyone's business' and that all employees are responsible for identifying and managing risk and operating within the Group's desired risk profile.
+We adopt a Three Lines of Defence approach to risk management which reflects our culture of 'risk is everyone's business' in which all employees are responsible for identifying and managing risk and operating within the Group's desired risk profile.

-- Accurately measure our risk profile and balance risk and reward within our risk appetite, increasing financial growth opportunities and mitigating potential loss or damage;
+- Accurately measure our risk profile and balance risk and reward within our risk appetite, optimising financial growth opportunities and mitigating potential loss or damage;

-- Protect Westpac's depositors, policyholders and investors by maintaining a strong balance sheet;
+- Protect Westpac Group's depositors, policyholders and investors by maintaining a balance sheet with sound credit quality and buffers over regulatory minimums

 - Embed adequate controls to guard against excessive risk or undue risk concentration; and